FNDCPASS

 Action: Contact your support representative.
 (ORACLEUSER=APPS_SERV)

-The error comes because the table fnd_oracle_userid contain rows for schemas that does not exist.
-Those rows must be deleted from the table.
+table fnd_oracle_userid contain rows for schemas that does not exist.
+Those

-Use the following query to get the details of the schema that doest not exists
+the details of the schema that doest not exists

 select * from fnd_oracle_userid